sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-terminalservices-publishing-wmiproviderfdisabledallowlist.md

 ## Applies To

-For a list of the supported Windows® editions and architectures that this component supports, see [Microsoft-Windows-TerminalServices-Publishing-WMIProvider](microsoft-windows-terminalservices-publishing-wmiprovider-win7-microsoft-windows-terminalservices-publishing-wmiprovider.md).
+For a list of the supported Windows editions and architectures that this component supports, see [Microsoft-Windows-TerminalServices-Publishing-WMIProvider](microsoft-windows-terminalservices-publishing-wmiprovider-win7-microsoft-windows-terminalservices-publishing-wmiprovider.md).

 ## XML Example